 Engineering plans and supporting calculations for the stormwater management system, are to be prepared by a suitably qualified person and shall accompany the application for a Construction Certificate.

-Prior to the issue of any Construction Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council’s Stormwater Drainage Specification for Building Developments and Council’s Water Sensitive Urban Design (WSUD) Policy, including the provision of rainwater tanks that are sized to meet a minimum of 80% non-potable demand.
+Prior to the issue of any Construction Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council’s Stormwater Drainage Specification for Building Developments and Council’s Water Sensitive Urban Design (WSUD) Policy, including the provision of 60kL and 50kL rainwater tanks at the Western and Eastern ends of the buildings as shown on the plans.

 Prior to the issue of any Construction Certificate, an Operation and Maintenance Manual for the stormwater treatment measures, is to be submitted to and approved by the Development Assessment Coordinator, Penrith City Council.